vemahendran/concurrency/README.md

 # concurrency

-### Quick check on performance of CompletableFuture and Parallel Stream
+### A quick check on performance of CompletableFuture and Parallel Stream

 In my recent project, I had to improve the performance of existing java application.
 The application was written on plain java.
 It doesn't use any frameworks (e.g. Spring).
 The app was primarily written for infra purposes like handling Kubernetes workloads.
 Most of the time, the app is making hundreds of API calls to [Kubernetes API](https://github.com/kubernetes-client/java/) server and process the json payloads.
 Some of the api calls and the processing tasks can be run independently.